-Our Company
+Our Company and Organizational Structure

-Antero Resources Corporation ("Antero") is an independent oil and natural gas company engaged in the exploration, development, production, and acquisition of natural gas, NGLs, and oil properties located in the Appalachian Basin.
+Antero Resources Corporation (individually referred to as "Antero") and its subsidiaries (collectively referred to as the "Company") are engaged in the exploration, development, production, and acquisition of natural gas, NGLs, and oil properties located in the Appalachian Basin.
 We focus on unconventional reservoirs, which can generally be characterized as fractured shale formations.
-As of December 31, 2016, we held approximately 616,000 net acres of oil and gas properties located in the Appalachian Basin in West Virginia, Ohio, and Pennsylvania.
+As of December 31, 2017, we held approximately 620,000 net acres of oil and gas properties located in the Appalachian Basin in West Virginia and Ohio.
 Our corporate headquarters are in Denver, Colorado.

-Antero's consolidated subsidiary, Antero Midstream Partners LP ("Antero Midstream") is a public master limited partnership which owns, operates, and develops midstream energy infrastructure primarily to service Antero's production and completion activity.
+Antero's consolidated subsidiary, Antero Midstream Partners LP ("Antero Midstream" or the "Partnership") is a public master limited partnership which was formed to own, operate, and develop midstream energy assets to service Antero's production and completion activities under long-term service contracts.
 Antero's consolidated financial statements include Antero Midstream's financial position and results of operations.